Loon Church: Sacristies and Convent

 On each side of the sanctuary are two separate sacristies.
 The sacristy on the left side serves as the parish office, while the sacristy on the right serves as a storage for church paraphernalia.
 It is connected to the convent through an apse leading to the upper gallery of the sacristy.

 The convent at the back of the church is now used as the building of a school, the Sacred Heart Academy.
 It was built from 1844 to 1846 under the term of Father Pedro Polo.

 Choir loft

 The choir loft can be accessed through wooden stairs from the narthex.
 At the right side of the loft is a large pipe organ.
 The bell tower can be accessed on either side of the choir loft.
 It has six bells, all with unusual raised images of the saints to which the bell are dedicated, five of which are dated 1867.

 Mortuary Chapel and Cemetery

 An octagonal mortuary chapel built during the middle of the 19th century is located in front of the church.
 It is now being used as a meeting hall.
 On its right is a road linked to the old cemetery (Cementerio de Mamposteria), which is now the Municipal Nursery.

-2013 Bohol earthquake

-A strong earthquake hit Bohol island at 8:12 AM on October 15, 2013.
-The center of the M7.2 earthquake was near Sagbayan, Bohol.
-The centuries-old church of Loon was severely damaged, along with another church at Maribojoc.
-The church and convent of Loon had totally collapsed and were little more than a pile of rubble.